ariele2/IoT/README.md

    a.
 We developed a really easy and relaible algorithm to detect objects movement directions to determine if an object is moving in or out of the room/area.

    b.
 The camera is connected to an ESP32 board that uploads the data to a realtime-firebase database.

+   c.
+Install open-mv IDE to work with micropython and connect to the camera.

 2. Sonar sensors.